Mizuho lifts Kura Oncology Inc [KURA] price estimate. Who else is bullish?

 Sponsored

-– Pro forma cash, cash equivalents and investments expected to provide runway into 2027 –.

-Over the last 12 months, KURA stock rose by 40.37%.
-The one-year Kura Oncology Inc stock forecast points to a potential upside of 30.68.
-The average equity rating for KURA stock is currently 1.21, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $1.46 billion, with 68.31 million shares outstanding and 65.73 million shares in the current float.
-Compared to the average trading volume of 1.01M shares, KURA stock reached a trading volume of 15995976 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.33M shares, KURA reached a trading volume of 11205016 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about Kura Oncology Inc [KURA]:

 Mizuho have made an estimate for Kura Oncology Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 22, 2023.